tabarra/txAdmin/docs/dev_notes.md

     - Add a "timeout" button that brings a prompt with 1/5/15/30 mins buttons
     - Add a checkbox to the kick modal to mark it as a punishment

+- [ ] Settings Page:
+    - [ ] bake in the defaults, so so SwitchText's don't show fale initial value
+    - [ ] check for pending changes on the navigate-away buttons

+- [ ] custom login page
+    - [ ] FxMonitor:
+        - `setCurrentStatus()`: when it becoems online trigger `tmpRefreshServerIcon()`
+        - `tmpRefreshServerIcon()`: if diff mutex, GET `/info.json`
+        - cache new icon URL
+    - [ ] drop `projectName` from `sv_logger.lua` & `Logger/handlers/server.js`?
+    - [ ] add icon/name to login page
+    - [ ] make sure it's responsive and has default behavior
+- [ ] rethink the flow of opening the menu `/tx <id>` and teleporting to targets
+    - need to use mouse, would be better if keyboardo nly
+    - the buttons need to be bigger, and tab-selectable, or hotkeys
+    - 💡 E se na main window do tx tivesse um <Command>, então vc pode só `F1 > tp 123 > enter` e seria tão rápido quanto usar o chat?
+    - 💡 Se abrir o menu via /tx e não for redm, avisar que é melhor fazer bind

+- [ ] live console
+    - [ ] if socket connects but no data received, add a warning to the console and wipe it after first write
+    - [ ] persistent cls via ts offsets
+    - [ ] improve the bufferization to allow just loading most recent "block" and loading prev blocks via button
+    - [ ] options dropdown?
+    - [ ] console nav button to jump to server start or errors?
+        - Or maybe filter just error lines (with margin)
+        - Or maybe even detect all channels and allow you to filter them, show dropdown sorted by frequency

 - [ ] add average session time tracking to Metrics.playerDrop
 - [ ] track resource download times?